PhilT/fsharp-reference/matter-game/content/2019-11-08-opengl-library.md

 description: WebGL interfaces directly with JavaScript, OpenGL is natively C. So we need some bindings in F# or C# to allow us to interface with OpenGL.
 To add further complications we also need to handle Window initialization which can get pretty tricky when dealing with multiple platforms.
 created: 2019-11-08
 updated:
-categories: f# opengl silk.net opentk opengl.net netcore
+keywords: f# opengl silk.net opentk opengl.net netcore
 ---

 ## Requirements